GOPIKA-K-P/weather/README.md

 # My Project

-This content is dynamically generated in Indian Time (IST): 2026-03-29 02:28:41 IST
+This content is dynamically generated in Indian Time (IST): 2026-03-29 03:05:44 IST

 Current Weather in Coimbatore:
-Temperature: 23.46 °C
+Temperature: 24.88 °C
-Condition: scattered clouds
+Condition: haze